 2. Get “Free” money

 Yes, it really is possible to get funding that you don’t have to repay.
 There are a few thing to bear in mind, though – for example, you may have to repay funding if you fail at college.
 Investigate the following avenues:

 - Investigate grants for financially needy students.
 For example, you can apply for an FAFSA grant.

 - Look into subsidies for certain career paths (e.g. teaching or engineering).

-- Check out scholarship options even if you ae not a great sportsperson or academic student.
+- Check out scholarships for college students even if you are not a great sportsperson or academic student.